Solid Waste & Restrooms

 Non-Potable and Potable Water

 Non-Potable water can be used to fill barricades and tent weights.
 Event organizers must supply potable water for drinking and cooking activities related to the event.
 For events in Center City, potable water may be available through City-operated fire hydrants.
-The Charlotte-Mecklenburg Utilities Department can coordinate access to a potable water supply.
+Charlotte Water Customer Service can coordinate access to potable and non-potable water supply (fees will be applied for each hydrant tap).
 All locations needing potable water must be identified on the event site map.

 Event organizers are responsible for the collection and proper disposal of grey water (water generated from hand washing, dish washing, etc).
 The pouring of grey water (including ice) down City storm water drains, in tree wells, flower beds or any landscaped area is strictly prohibited.